khvan84/jira-bad-practice/Readme.md

 Tool used for creating infrastructure : <b>Terraform</b>

-Split 2 Tiers into 2 modules: Main module (containing Network and Public components) and Child Module containing Database and all Private network components(such as - SG, RT, subnets etc)
+3 modules: Root module (Public network and it's components), VPC module and Database Module containing Database and all Private network components(such as - SG, RT, private subnets etc)
 The purpose is to seperate the Database infrastructure apart from the public

-Some key components used: Subnet group(3 private subnets), DB SG has security group ingress rule - EC2 SG : port 3306.
+Some key components used: Subnet group(3 private subnets), DB SG has security group ingress/egress rule - EC2 SG : port 3306.
 The SSH port for Wordspress is opened to any location(0.0.0.0/0) for demonstrating purposes, and has to be set to /MyIP option.
 </p>